Beverly Hills travel guide

 Renting a car in Beverly Hills

-Expect to pay $3.94 per gallon in Beverly Hills (average price from the past 30 days).
-Depending on the size of your rental car, filling up the tank will cost between $47.24 and $62.99.
-The most frequently booked car type in Beverly Hills is Premium (Lincoln Navigator or similar).
-If you’re looking to save money, though, keep in mind that Luxury rental cars (Hyundai Genesis G80 or similar) are, on average, 47% cheaper than other rental car types in the city.
+Expect to pay $3.90 per gallon in Beverly Hills (average price from the past 30 days).
+Depending on the size of your rental car, filling up the tank will cost between $46.79 and $62.38.
+The most frequently booked car type in Beverly Hills is Intermediate (Chevrolet Captiva or similar).
+If you’re looking to save money, though, keep in mind that Economy rental cars (Nissan Versa or similar) are, on average, 85% cheaper than other rental car types in the city.

-Expect to pay $3.94 per gallon in Beverly Hills (average price from the past 30 days).
-Depending on the size of your rental car, filling up the tank will cost between $47.24 and $62.99.
-The most frequently booked car type in Beverly Hills is Premium (Lincoln Navigator or similar).
-If you’re looking to save money, though, keep in mind that Luxury rental cars (Hyundai Genesis G80 or similar) are, on average, 47% cheaper than other rental car types in the city.
+Expect to pay $3.90 per gallon in Beverly Hills (average price from the past 30 days).
+Depending on the size of your rental car, filling up the tank will cost between $46.79 and $62.38.
+The most frequently booked car type in Beverly Hills is Intermediate (Chevrolet Captiva or similar).
+If you’re looking to save money, though, keep in mind that Economy rental cars (Nissan Versa or similar) are, on average, 85% cheaper than other rental car types in the city.